Discover more from Focus Signal

 Finally, over 50% of the broad market was positioned in the weakness quadrant of our market structure map.
 The weakness quadrant is down-and-to-the-left, where current demand is below 30-day demand and current supply is above 30-day supply.

-Since integrating market structure sentiment into Point Focal in Q1-2021, I cannot recall seeing this quadrant so crowded.
+Since integrating market structure behavior into Point Focal in Q1-2021, I cannot recall seeing this quadrant so crowded.
 The average S&P constituent was 20% below its 30-day demand trend and 7% above its 30-day supply trend.

 Low demand and high supply is a bearish divergence.
 Crowded weakness.